FayCodes/AfyaJirani-copy/README.md

 ---

 ## 📄 License
-MIT License.
-See `LICENSE` for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.